nikhiljsk/OS-Assignment-26-K1615-11601789/README.md

 * Shortest Job first
 * Priority scheduling & Round Robin using two queues

-C++ code to understand scheduling in OS.
+This repo contains C++ code to understand scheduling in OS.